nutsdb/nutsdb/README.md

 #### Iterate buckets

 IterateBuckets iterate over all the bucket.
-IterateBuckets function has two parameters: `ds` (represents the data structure) and function `f`.
+IterateBuckets function has two parameters: `ds` and function `f`.

 The current version of the Iterate Buckets method supports the following EntryId Modes:

 * `HintKeyValAndRAMIdxMode`：represents ram index (key and value) mode.
 * `HintKeyAndRAMIdxMode`：represents ram index (only key) mode.

+The current version of `ds` (represents the data structure)：

+* DataStructureSet
+* DataStructureSortedSet
+* DataStructureBPTree
+* DataStructureList

 ```go
 if err := db.View(